What is your Basal Metabolic Rate (BMR)?

 If you are breastfeeding you need to increase your calories by approximately 300 – 500 per day to assist in milk supply production.

-Your BMI is a measurement that uses a scientific formula to determine a person’s safest, healthiest weight based upon their weight and height together.
+Your Body Mass Index (BMI) is a measurement that uses a scientific formula to determine a person’s safest, healthiest weight based upon their body weight and their height together.
 Having a high BMI can be associated with serious health risks including:

 - Heart disease